 All work carries risks.
-However, we identify and mitigate our risks by using our Operational Excellence Management System (OEMS) and enhancing our technology, tools and competency at all levels.
-We have a stringent safety policy; we consistently train our workforce; and our employees and contractors are empowered with the authority and responsibility to stop work if they believe conditions are unsafe.
-We also are a leader in providing health awareness and education programs to our employees and their dependents and to residents of the communities where we operate.
+However, we identify and mitigate our risks by using our Operational Excellence Management System (OEMS).
+We have a proactive safety policy; we consistently train our workforce; and our employees and contractors are empowered with the authority and responsibility to stop work if they believe conditions are unsafe.
+We also are a leader in providing health awareness and education programs to our employees and their dependents, and to residents of the communities where we operate.

 what we’re doing

-Our commitment to the health and safety of our workforce is one of the values in The Chevron Way.
-It reads, “We place the highest priority on the health and safety of our workforce and protection of our assets, communities and the environment.”
-This commitment is also managed through our OEMS and reinforced at all levels of the corporation.
+The health and safety of our workforce is a core value in The Chevron Way: “We place the highest priority on the health and safety of our workforce and protection of our assets, communities and the environment.”
+This commitment is managed through our OEMS, which we recently updated, and it is reinforced at all levels of the corporation.

 committed to safety

 Chevron is dedicated to the safety of facilities throughout their life cycle, from design to decommissioning.